 questioning has led directly to their academic achievement.
 The level of student growth over the last five months has been unbelievable.
 Where before, I was the only one asking questions, now my students openly ask their own questions and will often stay after class to deepen their understanding.
 As their knowledge of questioning grows, they have even come to comment on the level and types of questions that I ask them.
 In fact, I was a bit taken by surprise when, during a formative assessment, “That was a good question, Mr. Brewster,” rang out across the room.

 What is it that makes the QFT so impactful in the academic lives of middle schoolers?
 I believe it stems from giving value to their lack of knowledge.
-Schools have historically devalued adolescent’s lack of knowledge and inquisitive nature often punishing or overlooking students who “don’t know.”
-The QFT model shifts that paradigm by encouraging students to ponder in a question safe environment without fear of having asked something, “stupid.”
+Schools have historically devalued adolescent’s lack of knowledge and inquisitive nature, often punishing or overlooking students who “don’t know.”
+The QFT model shifts that paradigm by encouraging students to ponder in a question-safe environment without fear of having asked something “stupid.”
 Questions are a way of life in my classroom, and my students know the importance of seeking answers to the things that make them wonder, immediately tying their own experiences into the curriculum.

 Students’ Priority Questions

-Why is the Eifel Tower burning?
+Why is the Eiffel Tower burning?

 Is the New York supporting Paris?